DC801/BM-Badge/SD_Card/MAGE/README.md

 When the game is [encoded](#mge-encoder), all animations are basically shoved together into a single list, so the `id` for `PrimaryId` is fairly subject to change at the whim of the encoder.
 Therefore, you will probably never want to use the `PrimaryId` to choose a specific animation — instead you will place the desired animation tile from a tileset onto a map with Tiled.

 Animation entities are most useful for animated props, e.g. a water fountain, a torch flickering on a wall, a birthday cake with a moving candle flame.
-Such entities need not use any of the [entity properties](#entity-properties) available to them.
+Such entities need not use any of the [entity properties](#entity-properties) available to them, though they could.

-> While NPCs will likely need to be character entities, simpler ones might work perfectly well as animation entities, e.g. WOPR in the BMG2020.
+While NPCs will likely need to be character entities, simpler ones might work perfectly well as animation entities, e.g. WOPR in the BMG2020.

 ### Character Entity (`entity_type`)

 If you place a tile from a tileset onto an object layer, and the "Type" property of the tile has been defined in [`entity_types.json`](#entity_typesjson), it will become an **character entity**.

 - **`PrimaryIdType`**: `2` (`entity_type`)
 - **`PrimaryId`**: the `id` of the entity within [`entity_types.json`](#entity_typesjson)
 - **`SecondaryId`**: does nothing

-In scripts, you need not manipulate `PrimaryId` to change a character entity into another, though there are certainly scripts that are capable of this.
+In scripts, you need not manipulate `PrimaryId` to alter the appearance of a character entity, though there are certainly scripts that are capable of doing this.
 Instead, you can use scripts with the argument `entity_type`, which is the name (string) of the character entity as defined within [`entity_types.json`](#entity_typesjson).
 (In the entity's tileset, this is what the property "Type" is set to.)

 What's special about character entities is that they can have a number of animations [assigned](#entity-manager) to them and they will switch animations automatically depending on context (walking or not, facing north/south/east/west, etc.), as well as having other attributes, like a permanently assigned portrait image. **NPCs will therefore likely be this type.**